The Devastating Effects of Sleep Deprivation on the Teenage Brain

 Take a look at LUNA!
 It contains a blend of Melatonin, Valerian, Chamomile and Magnesium and comes with a lifetime guarantee – better sleep or your money back!
 “Natural, safe & GMO-free”.

 The effects of healthy sleep on the teenage brain are overwhelmingly positive.
 Your teen is more likely to do well in school, regulate her emotions and avoid injury.
-With a few changes to a teen’s nightly routine, better sleep and a healthier life are possible.
+With a few changes to a teen’s nightly routine, better sleep and healthier life are possible.

 Community Relations email@example.com